 Our mission is to empower our readers/viewers.
 We publish the truth without fear or favor.
 Our journalism is produced independent from commercial interests.

-Webonanza is written and produced by Nanok Bie.
+Webonanza is produced by Nanok Bie, and co-workers/friends.

 On grammar, syntax and abbreviations;

-I use a capital “B” when referring to the “Bitcoin network”, but the lower-case “b” when referring to a “bitcoin” (the currency).
+I use a capital “B” when referring to the “Bitcoin network”, but a lower-case “b” when referring to “a bitcoin” (the currency).